Fullscreen Taps Omaze Exec Stu Smith as VP of Talent

 Stu Smith, formerly a top exec at charitable fundraising platform Omaze, has joined Fullscreen as VP of talent.

 Smith starts at Fullscreen on Thursday (Aug.
 23), reporting to Beau Bryant, GM of talent at Fullscreen.
-In the new role, Smith will be tasked with developing strategic programs for Fullscreen’s talent clients.
+Based in Los Angeles, Smith will be tasked with developing strategic programs for Fullscreen’s talent clients.

 Founded in 2011, Fullscreen started out as a multichannel network that aggregated YouTube channels and now counts 4,500 creator partners (down from as many as 75,000 affiliated creators three years ago).
 Fullscreen was acquired in 2016 by AT&T and Chernin Group’s joint venture, which they later dubbed Otter Media.
 Earlier this month, AT&T acquired full control of Otter Media.